 Katie has conducted community-based systems-level disaster research in the Hawaiian Islands, American Samoa, and the Republic of the Marshall Islands.
 She served as a Mercy Volunteer teaching high school on the Navajo Nation from 2001-2003.
 She currently serves in a formal volunteer role supporting Mercy Volunteers serving in San Francisco.

-- Master of Arts, Community and Cultural Psychology, University of Hawaiʹi at Mānoa
+Doctor of Philosophy, Community and Cultural Psychology, University of Hawaiʹi at Mānoa

-- Doctor of Philosophy, Community and Cultural Psychology, University of Hawaiʹi at Mānoa
+Master of Arts, Community and Cultural Psychology, University of Hawaiʹi at Mānoa

 Selected Project Experience

-- Evaluation of the San Francisco Department of Public Health, Behavioral Health Services’ Wellness Management and Recovery Program Pilot
+San Francisco Department of Public Health, Behavioral Health Services’ Wellness Management and Recovery Program Pilot evaluation

-- Evaluation of Center for Effective Philanthropy Subscriber Assessment Tools
+Center for Effective Philanthropy Subscriber Assessment Tools evaluation